Fall-2025-COMP163/project-2-daword-debug/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+# slightly used AI, I documented AI usage by using comments in my code.
+# project2_starter.py